jangan-panik/ddos/README.md

 2. You comply with all applicable laws and regulations
 3. You will not use these tools for malicious purposes
 4. Authors are not responsible for misuse of these tools
+5. These tools are for legitimate security testing only

 ## 🛠️ Requirements